Commonly, no one can miss out to read about food. Food is something we live and die for.

 Japanese vs Chinese Food

-The difference between Japanese and Chinese Food is the way of cooking and ingredients used in it, Japanese Food has fresh ingredients and the cooking method is light and healthy and mostly the food is raw, whereas Chinese food has a lot to do with heavy seasoning, sauces, oily and deep-fried food which is comparatively unhealthy.
+The difference between Japanese and Chinese Food is the way of cooking and the ingredients used; Japanese Food has fresh ingredients, the cooking method is light and healthy and mostly the food is raw.
+In contrast, Chinese food has a lot to do with heavy seasoning, sauces, and oily and deep-fried, comparatively unhealthy food.

 Comparison Table